biomics-pasteur-fr/salsa/README.md

 # SALSA
-Set of scripts relatd to biomics projects
+Set of scripts related to biomics projects and provided by the SALSA group